d2l-ai/d2l-en/chapter_introduction/index.md

 explicitly how to map from inputs to outputs, we are nonetheless capable of performing the cognitive feat ourselves.
 In other words, even if you do not know
-*how to program a computer* to recognize the word 'Alexa', you yourself *are able* to recognize the word 'Alexa'.
+*how to program a computer* to recognize the word "Alexa", you yourself *are able* to recognize the word "Alexa".
 Armed with this ability, we can collect a huge *dataset* containing examples of audio and label those that *do* and that *do not* contain the wake word.